mobinets/iot_service_sharing/README.md

-# task_aware_service_placement
+# iot_service_sharing
-The simulation code for service cache and task offloading in edge computing network.
+The simulation code for iot service sharing.